gvwilson/sensibleadventures/bookster/bookster.md

 Thomas spread his hands.
 "Because, as the bosun keeps saying, it's your mountain."

-Uyves snorted.
-"All right, what are we supposed to do?"
+Uyves snorted in disgust.
+"All right, how?"

-"Lady Kembe says they're bringing the Pilot Stone to the peak at midnight," Thomas said crisply, his usual insouciance evaporating.
+"Lady Kembe says they're bringing the Pilot Stone to the peak at midnight," Thomas said crisply, his usual insouciance gone.
 "And no, before you ask, I don't know how she knows.
-Our only chance is to take it away from them.
-The tunnels run most of the way, but the last gallop is out in the open.
+Your best chance is to ambush them in the tunnels before they get there.
 If you're lucky, and they're careless, you might actually have a ghost's chance of grabbing it."

 There was an awkward silence as Laeuc and the bosun exchanged uncomfortable glances.
 "The tunnels?"
 Laeuc finally asked.